crate/cratedb-guide/docs/ingest/etl/index.md

 - {ref}`kestra`

-  Kestra is an open source workflow automation and orchestration toolkit with a rich plugin ecosystem.
+  Kestra is an open-source workflow automation and orchestration toolkit with a rich plugin ecosystem.
 It enables users to automate and manage complex workflows in a streamlined and efficient manner, defining them both declaratively, or imperatively using any scripting language like Python, Bash, or JavaScript.